 MTLSA publishes a monthly newsletter, The Scuttlebutt, which offers fun and interesting stories chronicling MTLSA events and helpful articles on emergencies, inspections, and other sailing topics.
-Members can view archived issues of The Scuttlebutt on the secure members only web site.
+Members can view archived issues of The Scuttlebutt on the secure members-only website.

 View sample Scuttlebutt issue.

 MTLSA was formed in February of 1988.
 The purpose of our Association is to promote seamanship, education, and boating safety to boaters of all types.
-We also want to represent sailors by providing a forum to discuss and determine the needs of sailors on Mark Twain Lake.
+We also want to represent sailors by providing a forum to discuss and determine their needs on Mark Twain Lake.
 The unified voice MTLSA communicates to marina operators, the Corps of Engineers, the Missouri State Water Patrol, and other federal, state, and local agencies.

 Our sailing association was created by sailors for sailors.
 Our Commodore is the Chief Executive Officer of MTLSA.
 The Vice-Commodore/Fleet Captain, Secretary/Public Relations Director, Treasurer, and Newsletter Editor are the elected officers who make up the rest of our board of directors.